AawanAdhikari/AawanWebsite/README.md

-# Developers Portfolio Website
+# Aawan Website- A Portfolio

-#### A clean, beautiful and responsive portfolio template for Developers!

-This is an easy-to-customize personal portfolio template that was created with HTML, CSS, and JavaScript.
-It is a lightweight and fully responsive, as well as comes with the p grid system and loaded with Font Awesome.
-Alternatively, you can edit styles, colors, and scripts fairly easily.
+This is my Personal Portfolio website that showcases about me, my achievements, and my IT projcets and progresses.
+The website has a simple, clean and responsive design for smooth User Interface experience.

 # 📋Features

 - About me
-- Services
-- Portfolio
+- IT knowledges
-- Blog
+- Projects
-- Contact
+- Contact details

 # 🛠️Technologies used